santiellena/electron-hbs/README.md

-    path.join(__dirname, 'views'), // the path to views folder path.join(__dirname, 'views', 'layouts'), // the path to layouts 'main.hbs',// the main file i'ts similar to the following example path.join(__dirname, 'views', 'temp') // the temp folder i'ts very important because since that's where all the .html already rendered are saved
+    path.join(__dirname, 'views'), // the path to views folder path.join(__dirname, 'views', 'layouts'), // the path to layouts 'main.hbs',// the main file i'ts similar to the following example path.join(__dirname, 'views', 'temp') // the temp folder i'ts very important because since that's where all the .html already rendered are saved, path.join(__dirname, 'views', 'partials'), //the path to partials folder {
+      partialName: 'partialNameFile', // the name of the item is to call it in the .hbs file and the value is the name of the file
+    },
 );
 ```